 They come ahead of Salesforce's TrailheaDX developer conference next month in San Francisco.

-A key aspect of the bundle of new Einstein platform services is giving data scientists more control over machine learning models with the new Einstein Prediction Builder service, said Boris Evelson, business intelligence analyst at Forrester.
+A key aspect of the bundle of Einstein platform services is giving data scientists more control over machine learning models with the Einstein Prediction Builder service, said Boris Evelson, business intelligence analyst at Forrester.

 "Before the announcement, many Salesforce apps already had canned or out-of-the-box machine learning models embedded in them.
 Einstein Analytics allowed citizen data scientists to tune them," Evelson said.
-"Data scientists can now author new machine learning models and deploy them in any [Salesforce] apps."
+"Data scientists can now author machine learning models and deploy them in any [Salesforce] apps."

 Extending Einstein to other applications

-Salesforce also extended AI analytics from its Einstein Discovery platform to applications outside Salesforce -- potential examples would be HR systems, ERP and financial applications -- via APIs with Einstein Predictive Services.
+Salesforce also AI analytics from its Einstein Discovery platform to applications outside Salesforce -- potential examples would be HR systems, ERP and financial applications -- via APIs with Einstein Predictive Services.